Coco

 0/5

-There are no depictions of alcohol, drugs, or smoking in Coco.
-The story focuses on family, music, and the afterlife.
+There are no depictions of alcohol, drugs, or smoking in the movie.
+The story centers on music and family heritage.

 Frightening Scenes